oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

-## Task 7 : Add Visualization to the Dashboard
+## Task 7 (Could Be Removed if we finalize on Task 4) : Add Visualization to the Dashboard

 1. Select the visualization **Bar**.
    ![bar-chart-visualization](images/bar-chart-visualization.png)